Ernst Gideon von Laudon

+Born in Swedish Livonia, which was soon ceded to Russia in the aftermath of the Great Northern War, Laudon joined the Imperial Russian Army in 1732 but became frustrated by its poor conditions and the lack of prospects.
+He eventually entered Austrian service and distinguished himself during the Second Silesian War against Prussia.
+The Seven Years' War catapulted Laudon to fame and saw his elevation to Austrian nobility by Empress Maria Theresa.
+He scored decisive victories over Frederick the Great's Prussian army at Kunersdorf and Landeshut, though his fortunes reversed when Frederick inflicted a major defeat upon him at Liegnitz.

+Laudon spent the decades following the peace in a state of semi-retirement.
+In 1788, despite his advanced age, he was recalled to active service to prosecute the Austro-Turkish War and scored a final victory with the capture of Belgrade.
+He was later appointed commander-in-chief of the Austrian armed forces by Emperor Leopold II but soon died on duty at the age of 73.

 Background and early career

 Laudon was the son of Otto Gerhard Ritter von Laudohn (1673–1732), a lieutenant-colonel, retired on a meagre pension from the Swedish service and his wife, Sophie Eleonore von Bornemann (1680–1734).
-The Laudohn family, of mixed German and Latgalian origin, had been settled in the estate of Tootzen, near Laudohn in Eastern Livonia (present-day Latvia) before 1432.
+The Laudohn family, of mixed German and Latgalian origin, belonged to the Baltic-German nobility, and had been settled in the estate of Tootzen, near Laudohn in Eastern Livonia (present-day Latvia) before 1432.
 He claimed a kinship with the Earls of Loudoun from Scotland, which could not be established.
 As upon the Great Northern War Livonia had been ceded to Russia according to the 1721 Treaty of Nystad, the boy was sent to the Imperial Russian Army as a cadet in 1732.
 During the War of the Polish Succession he took part in the 1734 Siege of Danzig led by Feldmarschall Burkhard Christoph von Münnich, he marched against French troops up to the Rhine in 1735 and back to the Dnieper River into the Turkish campaign.

 After the 1739 Treaty of Belgrade, he returned to the Russian court at Saint Petersburg.
 Dissatisfied with his prospects and the conditions in the Russian Army, he finally resigned in 1741 and sought military employment elsewhere.
 He applied first to King Frederick the Great, who however declined his services.
 At Vienna he had better fortune, being made a captain in the Freikorps of Franz von der Trenck.
 During the War of the Austrian Succession, he took part in its forays and marches, though not in its atrocities, until wounded and taken prisoner in Alsace.
 He was shortly released by the advance of the main Austrian army.